braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 ---
-nav_title: Bring your own domain
+nav_title: Connecting Your Domain
-article_title: Bring your own domain
+article_title: Connecting Your Domain
-description: "This article covers how to connect your own domain to Braze landing pages."
+description: "This article covers how to connect your own custom domain to Braze landing pages."
 page_order: 1
 alias: /landing_pages/connect_subdomain/
 ---

-# Conencting your own domain
+# Connecting your domain

-> If you own a domain you can connect it to your Braze landing pages in order to brand and customize your URLs.
+> Connect your own domain to your Braze workspace to customize your landing page URLs with your brand.

 {% alert note %}
 Landing pages are currently in beta.
 Contact your Braze account manager if you’re interested in participating in this beta.